Both Pfizer and Moderna, require 2 doses, 21-28 days apart.

-The Pfizer vaccine is authorized for individuals 16 years of age and older; the Moderna vaccine is authorized for individuals 18 years of age and older.
+The Pfizer vaccine is authorized for individuals 16 years of age and older; the Moderna and Johnson & Johnson vaccines are authorized for individuals 18 years of age and older.

 Vaccine safety is a priority – new vaccines undergo serious reviews in a lab and through trials.
 Early results from trials show the vaccine has worked as it is supposed to with no serious side effects.